Posterior contraction for deep Gaussian process priors: Main results

 \item There exists a constant $Q\geq 1$ such that the following holds.
 For any $n>1,$ any graph $\lambda = (q,\bd,\bt,\mS)$ with $|\bd|_1 = 1 + \sum_{i=0}^q d_i \leq \log(2\log n),$ and any $\bbeta'=(\beta_0',\dots,\beta_q'),\bbeta=(\beta_0,\dots,\beta_q)\in I(\lambda)$ satisfying $\beta_i'\leq \beta_i \leq \beta_i'+1/\log^2 n$ for all $i=0,\dots,q,$ the rates relative to the composition structures $\eta=(\lambda,\bbeta)$ and $\eta'=(\lambda,\bbeta')$ satisfy

 \end{enumerate} \end{assump}

+The previous assumptions are checked for a number of examples in Section \ref{sec.examples}.
 The rate $\eps_n(\eta)$ associated to a composition structure $\eta$ can be viewed as measure of the complexity of this structure, where larger rates $\eps_n(\eta)$ correspond to more complex models.
 Our first result states that the posterior concentrates on small models in the sense that all posterior mass is asymptotically allocated on a set

-with sufficiently large constant $C.$ This shows that the posterior not only concentrates on models with fast rates $\eps_n(\eta)$ but also on graph structures with number of nodes in each layer bounded by $\log(2\log n).$ The proof is given in Section~\ref{sec.proofs_main}.
+with sufficiently large constant $C.$ This shows that the posterior not only concentrates on models with fast rates $\eps_n(\eta)$ but also on graph structures with number of nodes in each layer bounded by $\log(2\log n)$.
+The proof is given in Appendix~\ref{sec.proofs_main}.